SmokinCaterpillar/pypet/doc/source/tutorial.rst

 Probably you want to do a sensitivity analysis and determine the effect of changing a critical subset of your parameters.

-The second stage, the *run phase* is the actual execution of your numerical simulation.
+The second stage, the *run phase*, is the actual execution of your numerical simulation.
 Here you perform the search or exploration of the parameter space.
 You try all different parameter settings you have specified before for exploration and obtain the corresponding results.
-Since this stage is most likely the computational expensive one, you probably want to parallelize your simulations!
+Since this stage is most likely the computational expensive one, you probably want to parallelize your simulations.
 I will refer to an individual simulation run with one particular parameter combination as a **single run** of your simulation.
-Since these **single runs** are different individual simulation with different parameter settings, they are completely independent of each other.
+Since these **single runs** are different individual simulations with different parameter settings, they are completely independent of each other.
 The results and outcomes of one **single run** should not influence another.
 Sticking to this assumption makes the parallelization of your experiments much easier.